Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 More family friendly options include a buffet and casual dining options.
 There is also a food court serving quick meals, as well as McDonalds, Subway and KFC.

-Especially for the kids is Galactic Circus, it boasts the largest indoor interactive theme park, jammed full of the latest flashing and whirling games, a laser skirmish, ride simulators and a bowling alley.
+Looking for kids entertainment Melbourne, especially for family fun is Galactic Circus, it boasts the largest indoor interactive theme park, jammed full of the latest flashing and whirling games, a laser skirmish, ride simulators and a bowling alley.
 A quieter alternative is the nearby cinemas.

 Eureka SkyDeck 88 in Melbourne with kids